chrislambert-ky/dash-etf-analysis/README.md

 # dash-etf-analysis
-### Using various AI models, I've developed a small dashboard that demonstrates a buy-on-dip investment strategy as well as provides short term and long term forecasting using different models.
+Using various ML models, I've developed a small dashboard that demonstrates a buy-on-dip investment strategy as well as provides short term and long term forecasting using different models.
 I've used this project to learn more about developing a python based webpage using Dash and Plotly in addition to using machine learning models from Prophet and scikit-learn.

 ### I am using the following libraries:
 ```